The third book in the Women Spy Series is now up for preorder!

-By the order of the Third Council of War, the woman who appears before us now has been condemned to death for espionage.
+By decree of the Third Council of War, the woman who appears before us now has been condemned to death for espionage.

-He then gave an order, and the soldiers stood at attention.
+He then gave an order, and the soldiers came to attention.
 At the command, “En joue!” they hoisted their guns to rest on their shoulders.
 The chief raised his sword.

 She took a deep breath and then lifted her chin, willing herself to die just like that: head held high, showing no fear.
 She watched as the chief lowered his sword and shouted “Feu!”

 A Zouave private approached the body.
 He’d only been enlisted for a few weeks and had been invited to the firing squad by his commander, who told him that men of all ranks should know the pleasure of shooting a German spy.

 “By blue, that lady knew how to die,” another Zouave commented.

 “Who was she?” the private asked.
 He’d been taught that everything in war was black and white: the Germans were evil, the Allies pure.
 But he was surprised at how gray everything was that morning: from the misty fog, to the woman’s cloak and dress, and even the ashen shade of her lifeless face.